Beware odd sounds, US warns staff in China

 The person experienced "subtle and vague, but abnormal, sensations of sound and pressure", a statement said.

-The US previously said its diplomats in Cuba had suffered similar symptoms after suspected sonic attacks.

-China-US relations have been strained recently, with the threat of a trade war looming.
+China-US relations have been strained recently, amid fears of a trade war.

-The US has not accused China of being behind the issues.
+The state department said it was taking the incident "very seriously", but the US has not accused China of being behind it.

+In a separate move, the US has rescinded its invitation to China to participate in the forthcoming Rim of the Pacific naval exercise, which brings together the military forces of more than 20 countries.

+Pentagon spokesman Lieutenant Colonel Chris Logan said China had been "disinvited" because its "continued militarization of disputed features in the South China Sea only serves to raise tensions and destabilize the region".

 What happened in China?

-Embassy spokeswoman Jinnie Lee told US media the employee suffered a mild traumatic brain injury while working at the US consulate in the city of Guangzhou.
+Embassy spokeswoman Jinnie Lee said the employee had suffered a "variety of physical symptoms" between late 2017 and April 2018 while working at the US consulate in the city of Guangzhou.

+The employee was sent back to the US, and on 18 May the embassy learnt that they had been diagnosed with mild traumatic brain injury (MTBI), Ms Lee added.

 "We do not currently know what caused the reported symptoms and we are not aware of any similar situations in China, either inside or outside of the diplomatic community," the US diplomatic statement said.